ibuddieat/zk_libcod/doc/added_dvars.md

         * sv_serverid
         * and the jump_... dvars if jump.cpp is compiled.
       * If set to 2 or greater, also overrides jump-related dvars set in jump.cpp.
       * If set to 3, also overrides download-related dvars set in libcod.cpp.
 Note that sending these dvars this way is too late to auto-enable downloading right on a client's first connect.
-Instead, a reconnect is necessary for the client then, if downloading wasn't enabled already in the first place.
+Instead, a reconnect is necessary for the client then, if downloading was not enabled already in the first place.
   * `sv_reservedConfigstringBufferSize`
     * Type: Integer
     * Default: 256